Distributed Fusion Estimation with Protecting Exogenous Inputs: Problem formulation

 Distributed fusion estimation aims to produce a fusion estimate and its associated error covariance matrix at each time step $k$, through the fusion of all local estimates and their error covariance matrices.

-At the sensor side, the unbiased minimum-variance state estimation proposed in \cite{kitanidis1987unbiased} is adopted, which is optimal in the minimum mean square error (MSE) sense and comprises two steps.
+At the sensor side, the linear unbiased minimum-variance state estimation proposed in \cite{kitanidis1987unbiased} is adopted, which is derived in the minimum mean square error (MSE) sense and comprises two steps.
 For Node $i = 1, 2, \dots, \nS$, let $\hat \vx_{i,k|k}$ be the estimate of $\vx_k$ using the measurements $\vy_{i,0}, \vy_{i,1}, \dots, \vy_{i,k}$, and $\mP_{i,k|k}$ be the associated error covariance matrix.

 1) Prediction step.
 The predicted state estimate, denoted by $\hat \vx_{i,k|k-1}$, and its error covariance matrix, denoted by $\mP_{i,k|k-1}$, are calculated as follows: